ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 (photo from [Tejpal Virdi, 2017](https://tvirdi.github.io/2017-10-29/cnn/))* {: style="text-align: center; margin: 1.5em"}

+By putting it all together, we now have:
-To recap, we now have an interesting view of perception that allows us to model long-range dependencies by representing images discretely.
-Yet, we still shouldn't ignore pixel-based approaches so we can also learn local interactions and compose visual parts.
-The table below summarizes the difference:
+* an interesting view of perception that allows us to model long-range dependencies by representing images discretely; and,
+* a pixel-based approach that we shouldn't ignore in order to take advantage of learned local interactions and visual parts.

+The table below summarizes their differences:

 | Approach   | Examples                                             | Can model                           | Analogy    |
 |------------|------------------------------------------------------|-------------------------------------|------------|
 | Discrete   | Sequence of symbols, words, phrases, and sentences   | Long-range dependencies             | Perceiving |
 | Continuous | RGB channels in a pixel, convolutional filters, etc. | Local interactions and visual parts | Sensing    |

-VQGAN was able to combine these two approaches.
-It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
-We know that the former can be done by a convolutional neural network, but we still haven't discussed the latter.
+**VQGAN was able to combine these two approaches.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
+We knew that the former can be done by a convolutional neural network, but we still haven't discussed the latter.

+> VQGAN can learn not only the visual parts of an image, but also their relationships

-In the next section, we'll talk about how a Transformer can model long-range dependencies between symbols.
-Transformers have been ubiquitous in natural-language processing, and seems to be a nice fit for modelling our theory of perception.
-However, it has one weakness: scale.
+In the next section, we'll talk about how a Transformer ([Vaswani et al, 2017](#vaswani2017attention)) can model long-range dependencies between symbols.
+Transformers have been ubiquitous in natural-language processing, and seems to be a nice fit for modelling our theory of perception. **However, it has one weakness: it doesn't scale well to images.**

 ## Using Transformers to model interactions